 Every week, I get a box of fresh vegetables from the CSA, a Community Supported Agriculture farm, I belong to.

-The food is fresh and nutritious since it hasn’t travelled from the other side of the continent or the world to get to my plate.
+The food is fresh and nutritious since it hasn’t traveled from the other side of the continent or the world to get to my plate.

 Another benefit is that I don’t have to wonder what to make, I cook what I have!

-Whole, fresh and constitutionally appropriate foods makes us feel happy and strong.
+Whole, fresh and constitutionally appropriate foods make us feel happy and strong.